Analysis | It’s already too late for Trump

 But there wasn’t still plenty of time.
 That’s not just in the sense that, over the past month, he’s been unable to provide any evidence to bolster his claims of fraud.
 It isn’t just in the sense that races had already been called in each state, showing that President-elect Joe Biden would surpass the required number of electoral votes.
 And it wasn’t just that states were beginning to certify those results, locking Trump’s losses in cement.

-As he spoke, five of the six states Trump has repeatedly focused on with his unfounded claims of fraud — Arizona, Georgia, Michigan, Pennsylvania and Wisconsin — had not only certified their results but transmitted formal certificates of ascertainment to the National Archives with the seal of the state’s governor.
+As he spoke, five of the six states Trump has repeatedly focused on with his unfounded claims of fraud — Arizona, Georgia, Michigan, Pennsylvania and Wisconsin — had not only certified their results but also transmitted formal certificates of ascertainment to the National Archives with the seal of the state’s governor.
 And that, by itself, essentially closes the door.

 To understand why, you have to understand a bit about the process by which the United States selects a president.
 It’s fairly opaque in large part because the country eventually put the emphasis on the will of the voters instead of the electoral college.
 How those electors voted tracked with how the voters voted, so the process by which those electors were formalized moved to the background.